Why “Therapy for Results?”

 Before you can ask for directions or help getting to your destination, you have to have some sense of where you want to go.

-With your clear goals in mind, you can gauge whether or not you’re making progress.
+With these goals in mind, you can gauge whether or not you’re making progress.
 And if your actions aren’t moving you closer to your desired results, you know it’s time to change things up.

 Remember, therapy is an investment.

-When you choose to come in for therapy, you’re not doing it so we can just hang out.
-You’re clearing time in your busy schedule and making a financial commitment to earn some kind of payoff.
+When you choose to come in for therapy, you’re not just doing it so we can hang out.
+You’re clearing time in your busy schedule and making a financial commitment to earn a payoff.

 You’re coming in to achieve, to arrive, to complete, to move forward.